-Children's Health Insurance Program Reauthorization Act (CHIPRA)
+Children's Health Insurance Program Reauthorization Act

-In February 2010, the states of Florida and Illinois together received a grant award of \$11.3 million to improve health care quality and delivery systems for children enrolled in Medicaid and the Children's Health Insurance Program (CHIP).
+In February 2010, the states of Florida and Illinois received a grant award of \$11.3 million to work together towards improving health care quality and delivery systems for children enrolled in Medicaid and the Children's Health Insurance Program (CHIP).
 The Medicaid and CHIP agencies in Florida and Illinois will use the Children's Health Insurance Program Reauthorization Act (CHIPRA) grant to improve health outcomes for children by enhancing access to information for use by providers, consumers, and state agencies.

-The Agency is working in collaboration with the Department of Health, providers, consumers, advocates, the Health Information Exchange Coordinating Committee (HIECC), and other stakeholders to leverage current statewide health information exchange infrastructure-building efforts to support better coordination of care and improve quality of care for children.
-The Agency is coordinating efforts to engage pediatricians and other care providers in health information exchange through outreach to promote adoption of direct secure messaging and electronic health records.
+The Agency for Health Care Administration (Agency) is working in collaboration with the Department of Health, providers, consumers, advocates, the Health Information Exchange Coordinating Committee (HIECC), and other stakeholders to leverage current statewide health information exchange infrastructure-building efforts to support better coordination of care and improve quality of care for children.
+The Agency is coordinating efforts to engage pediatricians and other care providers in health information exchange through outreach to promote adoption of the Direct Secure Messaging (DSM) service and electronic health records.